sjp38/linux/Documentation/admin-guide/mm/damon/guide.rst

 DRAM is highly performance critical but expensive and heavily consumes the power.
 However, knowing the real important working set size is hard and thus people usually equips unnecessarily large or too small DRAM.
-Actually, so many problems come from such wrong configurations.
+So many problems come from such wrong configurations.

 Using the working set size distribution report provided by ``damo report wss``, you can know the real needs and make reasonable tradeoffs.
-For example, roughly speaking, if you care only 95 percentile latency, you don't need to equip DRAM of size larger than 95 percentile working set size.
+For example, roughly speaking, if you worry about only 95 percentile latency, you don't need to equip DRAM of a size larger than 95 percentile working set size.
 If you were suffered from frequent memory pressure, you will also easily know how much DRAM you should buy.

-Let's see a realistic example.
-Below is the heatmap and the working set size distributions/changes of ``freqmine`` workload in PARSEC3 benchmark suite.
+Let's see a real example.
+Below are the heatmap and the working set size distributions/changes of ``freqmine`` workload in PARSEC3 benchmark suite.
 The working set size spikes up to 700 MiB, but keeps smaller than 100 MiB for more than 95% of the time.
 Even though you give only 100 MiB of memory space to the